Ordina-Group/pythoneers-rust-workshop/README.md

 </details>

 ### Exercise 4
-Classes! in Rust class is pretty different, but we can still make sort of the same structure so let's build a class in rust that we initiate in python let's build a simple class like object (struct) in rust that holds a value.
+Classes in Rust differ significantly, but we can still create a similar structure.
+Let's build a class-like object (struct) in Rust that holds a value.
-We should be able to increment the value by 1 with a `increment()` function. the goal is to be able to do somthing like this in python:
+We should be able to increment the value by 1 with an `increment()` function.
+The goal is to do something like this in Python:
 ```python
 from intro_py_rs import RustStruct